 - The best strategy to cover its syllabus quickly would be to watch online lectures of the subject besides reading the course materials.

 - For the best output, one may focus on this subject along with Economics or Accounting.
 This is because the latter would require more effort for a beginner, and Business Environment being comparatively more comfortable and can be handled side by side.

-- The subject is divided into three sections – Business Management, comprising of 40 marks, Business Ethics comprising of 20 marks and Business Communication constituting 40 marks.
+- The subject is divided into three sections–Business Management, consisting of 40 marks, Business Ethics comprising 20 marks and Business Communication constituting 40 marks.

-- This is one of the most accessible and most interesting subjects that can again go hand-in-hand with some of the stricter subjects like Economics or Accounting.
+- This is one of the most accessible and most interesting subjects that can again go hand-in-hand with some stricter subjects like Economics or Accounting.

 - Read and understand the course materials well and read the current affairs examples from online resources or from daily newspapers.
-This enables to recollect answers during the exam easily.
+This enables the reader to recollect answers during the exam easily.

 - The syllabus is again quite common to almost all students with any background as ethics and communication courses are included in most of the UG level degrees.

 Paper-3: Business Economics